vitejs/docs-pt/docs/guide/api-plugin.md

 }
 ```

-Depois use `server.ws.on` e oiça os eventos no lado do servidor:
+Depois usamos `server.hot.on` (desde a Vite 5.1) ou `server.ws.on` e ouvimos os eventos no lado do servidor:

 ```js
 // vite.config.js